computbiolgeek/massp/README.md

 MASSP depends the following external software packages to generate multiple sequence alignments (MSA) and position-specific-scoring matrices.
   * HHblits
   * The BioChemical Library (BCL)
-It was developed and testing under the following Python/Keras/TensforFlow environment.
+It was developed and tested under the following Python/Keras/TensforFlow environment.
   * Keras 2.3.1 with TensorFlow 2.0.0 as the backend.
   * Python 3.7